malachi-hale/end-to-end-project/README.md

  - Based on the RMSE and R squared value, I concluded that Linear Regression Fourth Degree was the best model.
 I ran this model on the test dataset.

  - On the baseline, the selected model performed better than baseline at the predicting the tracks' popularity.

+ - Included in the notebook are also two bonus sections in which we:
+     - use clustering to group the tracks into similar genres.

+     - Use classfication models Decision Tree and Random Forest Classifier to determine which features are most predictive of a track being a hit.
+         - We use the Decision Tree Model to find the levels at which key features influence a track's popularity.
+         - We use Random Forest to run feature importance on each feature of the tracks.

 ## Pipeline Stages Breakdown